farahc123/travel-buddy-gcp-agent/README.md

 ## CICD (TBC)

 - Ensure the GitHub-Jenkins webhook has the right IP address
-- In the local testing branch of the private repo gcp-update-ai-agent-cicd, make a change (e.g. changing the playbook's description)
+- In the local testing branch of the gcp-update-ai-agent-cicd repo, make a change (e.g. changing the playbook's description)
-- push the changes
+- Push the changes to the remote testing branch
-- this will trigger the Jenkins pipeline, which will merge the changes from the testing branch to main and then deploy the agent
+- This will trigger the Jenkins pipeline, which will merge the changes from the testing branch to main and then deploy the agent
-- check the GCP console to see that the changes are now live
+- Verify that the changes are now live via the GCP console